AnChiLuo/FluoTileShadingCorrector/README.md

 This tool provides:
 - Automatic reorganization of tile images into BaSiC-compatible format
 - Metadata-based extraction of tile coordinates for stitching
-- Output reconstruction using Grid/Collection Stitching in Fiji
+- Output reconstruction using BigStitcher in Fiji

 ## Installation
 This tool is implemented as a Groovy script designed to run in  [Fiji (ImageJ)](https://fiji.sc), with dependencies on the following components: